mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Given ask and give amounts and a conclude key create output that creates an order.

-'ask_token_id' parameter represents a Token is it's Some and a Coin otherwise.
+'ask_token_id': the parameter represents a Token if it's Some and coins otherwise.
-'give_token_id' parameter represents a Token is it's Some and a Coin otherwise.
+'give_token_id': the parameter represents a Token if it's Some and coins otherwise.

 ### Function: `encode_input_for_fill_order`

-Given amount to fill order (which is described in terms of ask currency) and a destination for for result outputs create an input that fills and order.
+Given an amount to fill an order (which is described in terms of ask currency) and a destination for result outputs create an input that fills the order.

 ### Function: `encode_input_for_conclude_order`

-Given and order id create an input that concludes an order.
+Given an order id create an input that concludes the order.

 ### Enum: `Network`